gmineo/MovieLens-Rating-Prediction-Project/README.md

 This repository contains:

-MovieLens_Project_Report.Rmd -> Project report in .rmd format
+Report.Rmd -> Project report in .rmd format

-MovieLens_Project_Report.pdf -> Project report in .pdf format
+Report.pdf -> Project report in .pdf format

-MovieLens_Project.R -> R-Script that generates the data analysis
+RScript -> R-Script that generates the data analysis

 This project was created for the assignment of the EdX Capstone course from the following program: Professional Certificate in Data Science.